arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

   to the new location and run an upgrade on the database.
 Please consult the [Documentation](https://docs.arangodb.com/devel/Manual/GettingStarted/Installing/Windows.html) for detailed instructions.

+### System Integration
+* On some Linux systems systemd and system v might report that the arangodb service is in good condition when it could not be started.
+In this case the user needs to check `/var/log/arangodb3` for further information about the failed startup.

 ### Web UI
  * Edition label beyond ArangoDB Logo looks blurry in Safari on Mac OS X.